-9. FIELD LOOP CONTACTOR, FL
+7. FIELD LOOP CONTACTOR, FL

-Used on units equipped with field loop control, the field loop contactor establishes a circuit which places the battery fields of all main generators in series.
+Used on units equipped with field loop control, the field loop contactor establishes a circuit placing the battery fields of all main generators in series.
 Generator excitation and dynamic braking strength is then controlled by regulating the strength of current flowing in the circuit.
 The FL contactor is energized only in the lead or controlling locomotive unit.
-This is a large contactor used to make high voltage connections in the circuits of main generator, traction motors and dynamic brake grids required during dynamic braking.